-According to Jason Lee, there were four five-day weeks of rehearsal, followed by four five-day weeks of shooting.
+Jason Lee, there were four five-day weeks of rehearsal, followed by four five-day weeks of shooting.
 Lee said it was "one of the smoothest" productions he had ever been a part of.

 9. ONE MEMORABLE SCENE WAS ORIGINALLY WRITTEN FOR MALLRATS.